Jocelyn F. Benson

 B.A., Wellesley College

-Jocelyn Benson was named interim dean of the Wayne State University Law School in December 2012.
+Jocelyn Benson was named dean of the Wayne State University Law School, effective June 16, 2014, after having served as interim dean since December 2012.

 Dean Benson has been a key member of the law faculty since 2005.
 Prior to serving as dean, she was an associate professor of law and associate director of the law school's Damon J. Keith Center for Civil Rights.
 In that capacity she created the Michigan Allies Project, an effort designed to track hate incidents throughout Michigan and provide legal support for victims.